MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/lsa-lookup-performance-counters.md

 > [!IMPORTANT]
 > Windows Server 2025 is in PREVIEW.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-Excessive Account Name and Account SID lookups can contribute to Active Directory performance degradation.
+Excessive LSA Account Name and Account SID lookups can contribute to Active Directory performance degradation.
 Active Directory performance problems can result in a wide variety of symptoms including (but not limited to) user authentication prompts, outlook or Exchange problems, slow logon, LDAP application timeouts and more.

+The Local Security Authority (LSA), which resides within the Local Security Authority Security Service (LSASS) process, validates users for local and remote sign-ins and enforces local security policies.
+LSA performs SID and Name translation or lookups as well as the other functions such as handling user logins, authentication, and authorization processes.
+LSA verifies credentials when users attempt to access the system based on configured policies.
+LSA is also used to manage password changes and create access tokens that define permissions for available resources and operations.

 The top causes of excessive LSA Name or SID lookups usually include: